-Partha Chatterjee argues that ‘new women are subjected to a new patriarchy’.
+Partha Chatterjee argues that new women are subjected to a new patriarchy’.
 In this paper, we articulate this new patriarchy as neo-liberal patriarchy, which makes specific demands of consumerism, public and international mobility to the new women, seen through practices of dressing, leisure, drinking alcohol, travelling and so on.
 Patriarchy and other exclusionary regimes are not transcended in transnationalism, but these negotiations of modernity and tradition produce a unique hybridity that works in-between borders to frame new possibilities of gender, class, religion, language, and so on.
 We also highlight the possibility and impossibility of decolonisation of gender, in the portrayals of new women in Bollywood, by paying attention to how transnationality is embodied through dance, expressions of sexual desires, and the claiming of public spaces through emotional expression and consumptive practices.
 We demonstrate that the new women of our selected Bollywood movies provide valuable insights into the complex subject position of transnationality, which is constructing and constructed by the new patriarchy.
 Herein, ‘multiple histories and political frames intersect to create possibilities for certain redefinitions that speak to different cartographies’.
 In particular, viewing these women’s source of negotiating power as rooted in their participation in the neo-liberal economy, or a new patriarchy, which is critical in thinking about the continued coloniality of these depictions by neoliberal forces, despite the possibility of rupture and change by forging ‘Our modernity’.

-Understanding portrayals of the ‘new women’ in Bollywood is significant given its powerful role in transnationally disseminating visual expressions of Indian-ness to the world.
+Understanding portrayals of the new women in Bollywood is significant given its powerful role in transnationally disseminating visual expressions of Indian-ness to the world.
 It presents India as it ‘should be’ for the global Indian middle class, using various gendered tropes around nation, culture and modernity.
 Studying Bollywood enables us to probe how cultural forms move transnationally, creating and re-creating a neo-liberal yet Indian subject position of new women, whilst normalising and invisibilising the new patriarchy of consumerism.
 This paper begins by introducing the key female characters at the centre of this analysis.
 It then offers a theorisation of the decolonial lens through which the construction of new women in Bollywood is probed.
 Next, by looking at the dance and expressions of sexual desires this paper argues that the transnational location of Bollywood’s new women allows them to construct and perform ‘our modernity’.
-In the case of Bollywood’s new woman this modernity is premised upon the neoliberal idea of women as bearers of the choice to consume.
+In the case of Bollywood’s new women this modernity is premised upon the neoliberal idea of women as bearers of the choice to consume.
 Such depictions both reproduce and challenge the coloniality of gender at the same time.
 The paper concludes by highlighting the (im)possibility of the decolonial project in Bollywood’s representation of women.

 The characters